baco0611/ChuongTrinhDaoTao/README.md

           |_function.sql
           |_procedure.sql
       	```
-  	Copy the code in 3 files into the database_chuongtrinhdaotao database in mysql to execute
+  	Copy the code in 3 files into the "database_chuongtrinhdaotao" database in mysql to execute